Photo courtesy of Stephen Matera

 - Establish a "learn to ride" area with trained volunteers that can teach kids how to ride.

 - Cascade can provide a bike rodeo kit and bike rodeo guidelines (including diagrams) free of charge.
 To reserve a rodeo kit for pick up, please contact us!

 - Bike rodeo kit (Must be reserved in advance.)

 - Sample waiver form

-- Helmet fit brochures
+- Helmet fit brochures by request

 - Staff and volunteers to run the course